usuaero/MachUpX/examples/How_To_Create_Input_Files.md

                         [1.0, 0.0, 0.0, 0.0].

                     "angular_rates" : (vector, optional)
-                        Angular rate of the aircraft in flat-earth coordinates.
+                        Angular rate of the aircraft in body-fixed coordinates.
 Defaults to [0,0,0]

                     "alpha" : (float, optional)
                         Aerodynamic angle of attack.
 Defaults to 0.